 However, now we will demonstrate how we can start mass or niche marketing for getting started with marketing campaign.

 How to Launch a Mass Marketing

 Mass marketing aims to advertise to the highest number of potential customers.
 The technique is largely popular among big corporations.
 It markets to everyone and commonly focuses on selling “must-have” products at a lower price to achieve a higher number of sales and to obtain maximum brand exposure.

-Now, let me show you an example how you can launch a mass marketing.
+Now, let me show you an example of how you can launch mass marketing.

-Let’s say you are producing a new line of high protein shake to sell at $3 retail for a 20 oz. bottle.
+Let’s say you are producing a new line of high-protein shakes to sell at $3 retail for a 20 oz. bottle.

 The target market for a product like this would be someone with:

 - An active lifestyle

 - A college degree